 Highly porous strands have gaps that lets it absorb too much water, leading to frizz, tangles and breakage.

 A protein treatment will strengthen hair, just as eating protein-rich foods help us grow stronger.
 They benefit damaged hair by increasing elasticity and making the cuticle smoother.

-A protein treatment also promotes hair growth, adds volume, reducse frizz, enhances shine and defines curls.
+A protein treatment also promotes hair growth, adds volume, reduces frizz, enhances shine and defines curls.
 It can even benefit a dry scalp.

 What’s in a protein treatment?
 How can I tell if a hair product contains protein?

-Protein treatments are labeled as strengthening or repairing masks or conditioners.
+Protein treatments are labelled as strengthening or repairing masks or conditioners.
 They contain ingredients like minerals, essential fatty acids, amino acids, vitamin E, and hydrolyzed proteins.

 Other protein treatments are more straightforward and include protein on the label or on the ingredients list.